ddev/vscode-ddev-manager/README.md

 - Poweroff DDEV
 - Reveal DDEV projects in your OS file explorer
 - Change sidebar view to list all projects or only the project for the active workspace
+- Sync state with DDEV and other VS Code windows
+- Check for DDEV updates and instructions to know how to update
+- Clean all DDEV docker images to free up disk space
 - And much more...

 ## Extension Settings